Billy McGlory: Final years

 Although McGlory's and a few other uptown resorts reopened in the aftermath of Mayor Hewitt's closures, none were able to regain their former prestige, and McGlory finally closed his last dance house in 1900.
 After aiding his wife Annie in a hearing by the New York Supreme Court, McGlory told reporters that he intended to leave New York and move out West.

 McGlory was arrested once more on the night of May 30, 1903, and charged with running a saloon called the Emerald on Third Avenue in the Bronx without a liquor license.
 He was tried at the Morrisania Court two days later and explained to Judge Mayo that he had applied for a hotel license instead of a regular liquor license and hadn't intended to violate the law.
 The arresting detectives told the court they had arrested him because the brewery had taken away the establishment's license.
 Bail was set at $500 but McGlory was unable to pay it and he was taken to Harlem Prison to await trial.
 He met a young man while in prison, Warren Adams, who was being held for public drunkenness.
 Adams had traveled from Boston to attend a funeral and was arrested after he'd had a few too many drinks.
 Judge Mayo had sentenced him to prison in default of a $3 fine that Adams was unable to pay being only a dollar short.
 McGlory offered to pay the spare dollar.
-When Adams promised to mail him back the money from Boston, McGlory replied "Well, if you do it will be the first dollar that ever came back to me."
+When Adams promised to mail him back the money from Boston, McGlory replied: "Well, if you do it will be the first dollar that ever came back to me."

-The Oregon Daily Journal reported in 1912 that McGlory was "passing into a preaceful old age in a little cottage on the banks of the [East] river," however he was being threatened with expulsion from his home at East 125th Street by his landlord, the Pennsylvania Railroad Company, who wanted to build a dock there.
-It is unknown when Billy McGlory died, however it is possible that he is the William J. McGrory that is recorded as passing away at age 70 in the Bronx on December 26, 1928.
-At least one writer thought he was dead before 1917 and a newspaper from 1929 refers to him as the "late Billy McGlory."
+The Oregon Daily Journal reported in 1912 that McGlory was "passing into a peaceful old age in a little cottage on the banks of the [East] river".
+He was threatened with expulsion from his home at East 125th Street by his landlord, the Pennsylvania Railroad Company, who wanted to build a dock there.
+It is unknown when Billy McGlory died; he was possibly the William J. McGrory that died at age 70 in the Bronx on December 26, 1928.
+At least one writer thought he was dead before 1917 and a newspaper from 1929 refers to him as the "late Billy McGlory".